Vote result delay frays Egyptian nerves

 "What happened in Algeria cannot be repeated in Egypt."

-(Reporting by Marwa Awad, Tom Perry, Yasmine Saleh, Shaimaa Fayed, Edmund Blair, Patrick Werr, Ahmed Tolba and Dina Zayed in Cairo; Writing by Alastair Macdonald; Editing by Will Waterman)
+(Additional reporting by Tom Perry, Yasmine Saleh, Shaimaa Fayed, Edmund Blair, Patrick Werr, Ahmed Tolbah and Dina Zayed in Cairo; Writing by Alastair Macdonald; Editing by Peter Cooney)